The world's first zero emission, autonomous container feeder

 A 120 TEU (Twenty-foot Equivalent Units) open top container ship.
-It will be a fully battery powered solution, prepared for remote control and autonomous operation.
+It will be a fully battery powered solution, prepared for autonomous and unmanned operation.
 The vessel will reduce NOx and CO2 emissions by reducing diesel-powered truck transport by around 40,000 journeys per year.
 This eco-initiative will help to meet the UN sustainability goals, and improve road safety and congestion.

-For the first phase of the project a containerised bridge with crew facilities will be implemented.
+For the first phase of the project a detachable bridge with equipment for manoeuvring and navigation will be implemented.
 When the ship is ready for autonomous operation this module will be lifted off.

 The following describes the concept design.
-The final design will be decided by the end of Q2 2017, and the delivering ship yard within the third quarter of 2017.
+The final design will be decided by the end of Q3 2017, and the delivering ship yard within the first quarter of 2018.

 Estimated facts & figures